The Gerardo Lab Compact

 Your Commitment

-• You should follow all safety precautions.
+• You will follow all safety precautions.